mamosova/tutorials/tutorials/feeds/feed1.md

 ---
-title: feed 1 with beginner
+title: feeds 1 with beginner
 description: Part 10 of 10, Now connect your IoT Services to an SAP HANA XS shared instance and show the data using SAP HANA XS
 tags: [ tutorial>beginner ]